Joshrive/cis106/labs/lab5.md

 ## Question 4

-The ip command is used to manage network interfaces.
-To display the current NICs configuration, type: `ip ad` which is short for `ip address`.
-We are going to use the commands we learned to parse the output of the ip command.

 1. Run the `ip ad` command and display all the lines that match the string `inet`.
 How many lines did you get?
 ![image4.1](../imgs/Lab5/Q4.1.png)